ENGIE SA – Annual report – 31 December 2025

 17.3.1 Dismantling obligations arising on non-nuclear plant and equipment

-Certain items of plant and equipment, including conventional power stations, transmission and distribution pipelines, storage facilities and LNG terminals, have to be dismantled at the end of their operational lives or at least safely shut down.
+Certain items of plant and equipment, including conventional power stations, transmission and distribution pipelines, storage facilities and LNG terminals, have to be dismantled at the end of their operational lives or safely shut down.
 These obligations are the result of prevailing environmental regulations in the countries concerned, contractual agreements, or an implicit Group commitment.
-The most important challenge for the Group concerns gas infrastructures in France.
+The most important issue for the Group concerns gas infrastructures in France.

-Due to the importance of green gases in the French energy mix scheduled for 2050 and beyond, gas infrastructures will remain largely necessary and will be essential to provide flexibility to the energy system.
-The adaptation and conversion of these infrastructures to green gas mean that they can be used in the very distant future, which means that the present value of dismantling provisions is almost zero, except in the specific cases of LNG terminals and reduced operation and non-regulated storage sites mainly in France and Germany, for which provisions for dismantling amounted to €353 million at December 31, 2024 versus €326 million at December 31, 2023.
+Due to the projected importance of green gases in the French energy mix scheduled for 2050 and beyond, gas infrastructures will remain largely necessary.
+Their adaptation and reconversion to green gas, hydrogen or CO2 transport mean that they can be used in the very distant future, which means that the present value of future dismantling expenses is almost zero, except in the specific cases of LNG terminals and reduced operation and non-regulated storage sites mainly in France and Germany, for which provisions for dismantling amounted to €363 million at December 31, 2025 and €353 million at December 31, 2024.

 17.3.2 Hazelwood Power Station & Mine (Australia)

-At December 31, 2024, the Group’s share (72%) of the provision covering the obligation to dismantle and rehabilitate the mine amounted to €239 million, versus €280 million at December 31, 2023.
+At December 31, 2025, the Group’s share (72%) of the provision covering the obligation to dismantle and rehabilitate the mine amounted to €194 million, versus €239 million at December 31, 2024.

 Dismantling and site rehabilitation work commenced in 2017 and focused on: managing site contamination; planning site wide environmental clean-up; the demolition and dismantling of all of the site’s industrial facilities, including the former power station; and ongoing aquifer pumping and designated earthworks within the mine to ensure mine floor and batter stability with a view to long-term rehabilitation into a pit lake.